-Re: Investigation and Hearing into Supply Issues and Power Outages on the Island Interconnected System - Phase Two - The Liberty Consulting Group Eighth Quarterly Monitoring Report on the Integration of Power Supply Facilities to the Island Interconnected System - Further Information - Updated Version of the Overhead Transmission Lines Emergency Response Plan
+Re: Investigation and Hearing into Supply Issues and Power Outages on the Island Interconnected System - Phase Two - The Liberty Consulting Group Eighth Quarterly Monitoring Report on the Integration of Power Supply Facilities to the Island Interconnected System - Further Information - Hydro's Comments

-On November 21, 2019, the Board of Commissioners of Public Utilities ("Board") requested that Newfoundland and Labrador Hydro ("Hydro") provide further information as a result of the findings in The Liberty Consulting Group's ("Liberty") Eighth Quarterly Monitoring Report on the Integration of Power supply Facilities to the Island Interconnected System ("Liberty Report").
+On November 15, 2019, The Liberty Consulting Group ("Liberty") filed its Eighth Quarterly Monitoring Report on the Integration of Power supply Facilities to the Island Interconnected System ("Liberty Report").
+On November 21, 2019, the Board of Commissioners of Public Utilities ("Board") requested that Newfoundland and Labrador Hydro ("Hydro") provide further information as a result of the findings in the Liberty Report, with established deadlines for provision of the information.
+The initial responses are as set out below.